cloudnative-pg/charts/charts/cluster/docs/runbooks/CNPGClusterHACritical.md

 The `CNPGClusterHACritical` alert is triggered when the CloudNativePG cluster has no ready standby replicas.

-This can happen during a normal fail-over or automated minor version upgrades in a cluster with 2 or less instances.
+This can happen during either a normal failover or automated minor version upgrades in a cluster with 2 or less instances.
 The replaced instance may need some time to catch-up with the cluster primary instance.

-This alarm will be always trigger if your cluster is configured to run with only 1 instance.
+This alarm will be always triggered if your cluster is configured to run with only 1 instance.
 In this case you may want to silence it.

 Impact